restlet/restlet-framework-java/libraries/com.fasterxml.jackson_2.1/readme.txt

 -----------------------------------------

-"Jackson is a streaming (reading, writing), FAST (measured to be faster than any other Java json parser and data binder), powerful (full data binding for common JDK classes as well as any Java bean class, Collection, Map or Enum), zero-dependency (does not rely on other packages beyond JDK), Open Source (LGPL or AL) and fully
+"Jackson is a streaming (reading, writing), FAST (measured to be faster than any other Java JSON parser and data binder), powerful (full data binding for common JDK classes as well as any Java bean class, Collection, Map or Enum), zero-dependency (does not rely on other packages beyond JDK), Open Source (LGPL or AL) and fully